-As a Ph.D. candidate in the English Department at Princeton University, I study literature and drama of the sixteenth and seventeenth centuries with an emphasis on poetry and politics.
-Areas of particular interest include the history of rhetoric and poetics, print technology and culture, and early modern criminal law and policy, as well as authors including More, Shakespeare, Marvell.
+As a Ph.D. candidate in the English Department at Princeton University, my research usually begins at the intersection of art and power in English literature and drama of the sixteenth and seventeenth centuries.
+Areas of particular interest include poetry and poetics; penology and carceral history; book history; queer theory; rhetorical culture; and authors including More, Shakespeare, Marvell.

-Previously I worked as a lecturer at Cornell University, where I taught First-Year Writing Seminars on Shakespeare as well as introductory creative writing courses, and where I earned my MFA (2014).
-I hold a bachelor’s degree from Dartmouth College (2010).
+Previously I taught as a lecturer at Cornell University, where I led First-Year Writing Seminars on Shakespeare, as well as introductory creative writing courses, and where I earned my MFA in poetry (2014).
+Creative work has appeared in The Los Angeles Review of Books, The Seattle Review, The Beloit Poetry Journal, and the anthology Best New Poets (2011), among others.
+I hold a bachelor’s degree with high honors from Dartmouth College.

 On this site you can find some of my criticism and poetry, as well as conceptual and visual poems.
 You can also find me online at http://scholar.princeton.edu/mpritger/home and http://princeton.academia.edu/MatthewRitger.

 - “Reading Utopia in the Reformation of Punishment.”
 Renaissance Quarterly (forthcoming, winter 2019-2020).

 - “Marvell’s double negatives: Oliver Cromwell and ‘An Horatian Ode.'”
 English Literary History, 85.3, Fall 2018.

 - “Invisible Shakespeare” (Review essay).
 The Los Angeles Review of Books Online, April 17, 2016.

 - “The Charges: On Jorie Graham’s From The New World: Poems 1976-2014.”
 The Los Angeles Review of Books Online, April 8, 2015.